 Demands can range from moderate --where there is walking, climbing stairs and ladders, reaching, lifting, bending, and strenuous sweeping-- to rigorous.
 In the latter case, the incumbent must be able to handle buckets of water or gear weighing up to 50 pounds.
 Long daily periods of hiking, carrying equipment, swimming, and/or standing may be required.
+Camping out for extended periods may be required.
 Some work requires the ability to maintain footing in fast-moving water.